 Pregnancy and Breastfeeding

-Human and animal studies have shown that prednisone can harm an unborn baby when taken during pregnancy, according to the drug’s label.
+Human and animal studies have shown that steroids, including prednisone, can harm an unborn baby when taken during pregnancy, according to the drug’s label.

 Some studies have shown a small increase in the risk of cleft palate and other orofacial clefts when prednisone is taken during the first trimester.
 There are also reports of decreased birth weight and intrauterine growth restriction — a condition where the baby doesn’t grow at the right rate during pregnancy.